• Skip to main content

 Babies grow out of stuff so fast that they only use most things for a few months.
 This means that finding high-end items used is fairly easy.

-Not only does this apply to baby swings like that expensive mamaRoo baby swing but it also means dressers, rocking chairs, and even cribs and pack and plays can all be found used and at a fraction of the cost.
+Not only does this apply to baby swings like that expensive mamaRoo baby swing, but it also means dressers, rocking chairs, and even cribs and pack-and-plays can all be found used at a fraction of the cost.

 Ask for what you need.

 Family, friends, and grandparents can’t get enough of buying for babies.
-Make sure you ask for what you need so they have the option of taking care of that as a gift.
+Make sure you ask for what you need so they can take care of that as a gift.

 Borrow what you can.

-Many friends and family are more than willing to let others borrow items that their babies have outgrown before the next one comes along.
+Many friends and family will let others borrow items their babies have outgrown before the next.

 Prepare ahead of time.